matti/kontena-faq/README.md

     kontena service exec --instance NUM

-### What's exit code 143?

-Container just exited with the code 143

 ## users / rights

 ### Can a user with "grid_admin" role create grids and nodes?